 The island of Asu remains the only destination for visitors to stay at.
 The other 7 that make up the Hinako’s barely have any inhabitants let alone any accommodation.
 As you can imagine, there’s very little development in the region, transport is purely by boat and all the supplies are brought over from Nias.
 Asu, sits to the very north of the archipelago and is about 1 mile in length and about ½ mile wide.
 It’s pretty small.
-It’s about a 45 minute boat drive to the very southern end of the chain where you’ll find Bawa, an island made famous in ’94 by Tom Curren when he surfed some of the biggest Indonesian waves, ever seen at that time.
+It’s about a 45 minute boat drive to the very southern end of the chain where you’ll find Bawa, an island made famous in ’94 by Tom Curren when he surfed some of the biggest waves in Indonesia, ever seen at that time.

 There are another couple of waves on Nias that get really good too and there’s 2 big wave options as well as another secret spot.
-Afulu is definitely a really good wave when it breaks.
-There aren't a multitude of wave options like the Mentawais, but there is enough.
+There isn’t a multitude of wave options, but there is enough.
 If there were more waves, it’d be more crowded.
-The region is consistent and it has off shore conditions in all wind directions which is a real bonus.
-You can usually surf good waves every day.
+Its consistent and it has off shore conditions in all wind directions which is a real bonus.
+You can surf good waves every day.

 Why so few surfers?